Act and Bylaw Review

 Themes of Change

-• Simplify: Move specifics from the act to bylaws and procedures
+• Simplify: Move specifics from the act to bylaws and policies.

 • Modernize Terminology: Use terminology that is inclusive and easily understood by the public and reflects our role as a regulator.

-• Expand Entity Regulation: Give APEGS scope to audit and enforce standards of practice and investigate and discipline business entities, in addition to individual registrants.
+• Expand Entity (Corporate) Regulation: Give APEGS scope to audit and enforce standards of practice and investigate and discipline business entities, in addition to individual members.

-• Increase Public Representation and Accountability: Increase involvement of public representatives in the governance of APEGS and enhance our accountability to the public.
+• Improve Public Accountability: Ensure appropriate public involvement in the governance of APEGS and enhance our protection of and accountability to the public.

 • Modernize Registration Framework: Ensure registration categories and processes reflect current public expectations of inclusivity, fairness, transparency and timeliness.

-• Investigation and Discipline Transparency: Improve transparency of processes and provide clarity on roles of APEGS, council, and public.
-(Potentially develop an appeals committee separate from council.)
+• Investigation and Discipline Transparency: Improve transparency of processes and provide clarity on roles of APEGS, Council, and the public.
+This includes the addition of a statutory Appeal Committee.

 Proposed Changes Endorsed by Council